limewireisgoat/InteractiveAgent/README.md

 6) numpy
 7) random
 8) pickle
+9) spacy

 Ensure that you have all of these libraries installed first.
 If you do not have any of the libraies mentioned above, make sure to use this instruction to install the library:

    pip install <package_name>

-You may also be ased to install wordnet as well.
+You may also be asked to install wordnet and en_core_web_sm as well.
 For this issue, run Python and type the following instructions:
 1) import nltk
 2) nltk.download('wordnet') or just nltk.download()

+AND

+python -m spacy download en_core_web_sm

 Everything should workout from here.